Meet "Paisley" - Courtesy Post

 Stitch is looking for an adopter who has experience with brachycephalic breeds (flat-faced dogs) and understands their continued needs, and possible added medical care.
 These adorable pups can be a bit more costly!

-Stitch comes with pre-registration for one-on-one classes to help with his exposure to other dogs and general basic obedience.
-He will also do best with gentle children 8 and up.
+Stitch comes with pre-registration for one-on-one training sessions to help with his exposure to other dogs and confidence building.

 He is currently in foster care.
 Meet and greets can be scheduled once your online application has been received and approved.